fugu-chop/launch_school/rb129_assessment/practice_resources/written_assessment_practice.md

 ted = Dog.new("Ted", 4, "Bobby")
 ```
 *29) Give an example of overriding: when would you use it?*
-Method overriding occurs when we have a method defined in a superclass which is inherited by a subclass, but then define another method of the same name in the subclass that can have different functionality compared with the method in the superclass.
-It is useful when we want to extend (through use of the `super` method) or change the functionality of an instance method.
+Method overriding occurs when we have a method defined in a superclass which is inherited by a subclass, but then define another method of the same name in the subclass that has different functionality compared with the method in the superclass.
+It is useful when we want to extend (through use of the `super` method) or change the functionality of an instance method inherited from a superclass (or mixed in via module).

 In our example below, the `Dog` subclass inherits a `speak` method from the `Pet` superclass (denoted by the `<` symbol), which returns the string object `"Hello!"`.
 However, we override `Pet#speak` in `Dog` by defining `Dog#speak` and change it's functionality to return the string object `"I am a dog!"`
 ```